2016 America East Conference women's soccer tournament

-The 2016 America East Conference women's soccer tournament is the postseason women's soccer tournament for the America East Conference to be held from October 27 to November 6, 2016.
-The five match tournament will be held at campus sites, with the higher seed hosting.
-The six team single-elimination tournament will consist of three rounds based on seeding from regular season conference play.
-The Albany Great Danes are the defending tournament champions, after defeating the Hartford Hawks 2–1 in the championship match for the program's first league title.
+The 2016 America East Conference women's soccer tournament is the postseason women's soccer tournament for the America East Conference held from October 27 to November 6, 2016.
+The five match tournament was held at campus sites, with the higher seed hosting.
+The six team single-elimination tournament consisted of three rounds based on seeding from regular season conference play.
+The Albany Great Danes were the defending tournament champions, after defeating the Hartford Hawks 2–1 in the championship match for the program's first league title.